-Required Minor for HRD Majors
+Required Minor for HRD Majors 15-16 SCH

 A minor in Business Administration is highly recommended for HRD majors.
-However, students may choose a minor from any of the following: National HRD, Communication Studies, Gender Studies, International Studies, African Studies, American Studies, Arabic Language and Culture, Computer Science and may also choose an Individual Minor.
+However, students may choose a minor from any of the following: International Studies, National HRD, Communication Studies, Organizational Studies, African Studies, Gender Studies, Psychology, Computer Science, or Business Administration.
 Students selecting the minor in Computer Science or Business Administration need to ensure that they satisfy any additional prerequisites courses in their minor.
 Students may consult the minor requirements for appropriate programs.